 When looking at their giving as a whole, Jack says he wants two things.
 “I want God to say, ‘Well done, good and faithful servant.’
 And the other thing is I want to see people in eternity because of what we’ve done.
 Now, God doesn’t need us.
 He doesn’t need our money.
 But just as in so many things, he chooses to use us, and that’s the great privilege of it all.
 That’s just such a blessing.”

-As a professional advisor, Mark says, engaging his clients in charitable giving has given his work great purpose and sparked great personal joy.
-He hopes that other professional advisors will find the same joy by engaging their clients in the charitable conversation.
-“My advice to advisors who may give personally but maybe haven’t gone down the path of engaging their clients on this topic of giving is, give it a try,” says Mark.
+As a professional advisor, Mark says engaging his clients in charitable giving has given his work great purpose and sparked great personal joy.
+He hopes other professional advisors will find the same joy by engaging their clients in the charitable conversation.
+“My advice to advisors who may give personally but maybe haven’t gone down the path of engaging their clients on this topic of giving is, give it a try,” Mark says.

 “I’ve found that clients have been very receptive to the topic.
 So, my suggestion is figure out, in the context of tax planning or estate planning, what types of things your clients like to give to, and just start the conversation and see where it goes.
 As I have gone down this path, increasingly, I have not found any barriers.
 It’s been a joy.
 I hope other advisors get that joy as well.”

-Watch as Mark, Jack, and Connie describe their journey together, and the joy of generosity that they finding along the way.
+Watch as Mark, Jack, and Connie describe their journey together and the joy of generosity they are finding along the way.